 In order to maintain enrollment in an online class, a student must regularly attend the class.
-Online attendance is defined as participating in an activity on that class' platform, submitting an assignment by email, or contacting the professor about a class-related matter.
+Online attendance is defined as participating in an activity on that class' platform, such as submitting an academic assignment, submitting a quiz or exam, or participating in an online discussion.
 A student who is absent for fourteen consecutive days will be administratively withdrawn from the class, receiving a grade of administrative withdrawal ("AW"), which is calculated as F in the student's GPA.